Perimeter and Area

 This index card activity is another one of my favorite activities for the older kiddos.
 I think I originally got some version of this idea from a Mailbox Tips magazine and then have adapted it over the years to meet my needs.
 It hits on so much…the relationship between area and perimeter, finding missing measurements, additive area, etc. And it’s so easy… just whip out some index cards for groups of kids and have them find different combinations of cards to make different shapes.
 I require that one of the shapes by width to width and one of the shapes be length to length, and then the rest they get to configure any way they want.
 In the end, they realize that even if shapes have the same area, they can have a different perimeter.
 Again…this is a VERY valuable lesson when trying to teach missing measurement and area of irregular shapes.
 They know that every index card is a 3×5, so no matter (almost) how they put it together, they should be able to figure out all of the side lengths.
 I can’t recommend this activity enough.

 I also blogged about using pentominoes to teach area and perimeter.
 This is another great hands-on lesson for this skill, especially if you are tackling area and perimeter of irregular shapes!
-You can read more about this activity HERE!
+You can read more about this activity and perimeter and area of irregular shapes here.

 Using these colorful Topple Blocks is another engaging way to practice perimeter and area skills.
 Each colored block has six questions.
 When a student pulls a certain color, their entire team must answer a question that corresponds to the color.
 So fun!